SNF-Root/VPD-ICPMS/README.md

 3) Transfer desired gcode files from the pregenerated, regenerated, or custom folder onto the sd card.
 4) Remove the sd card from your computer and plug it into the micro sd port on the front, bottom, left black controller box (underneath the bed).

+The GCODE routines are now loaded on the printer and ready to run.

 ## Calibration

 ## Standard Operation